ourdatafuture/ourdatafuture/index.md

 ## Here’s where we start off

 Our digital habitat is at a crossroads.
 There are challenges we need to address - like erosion of privacy and centralization of power, but there are also bright spots.
-We have amazing technology, and in Europe people have stronger privacy and data protection benchmark with the [GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj) - and, most importantly, the power to unite and transform.
-The Internet is can be a collective of action driven critical thinkers.
-We can take our destiny into our own hands and together we can change everything.
+We have amazing technology, and in Europe people have stronger privacy and data protection benchmark with the [GDPR](https://eur-lex.europa.eu/eli/reg/2016/679/oj) and there are efforts to strengthen data protection and privacy laws in countries around the world - today more countries have some form of data protection than don't.
+But most importantly, we have the power to unite and transform.
+The Internet can be a collective of action driven critical thinkers.
+We can change the course of our path.
+The future is not a given, our actions and decisions take us where we want to go.

 In today's digital environment, here’s what we're not ok with:

-## Data monopolies, surveillance and censorship
+## Data monopolies and surveillance

-First, we - individual Internet users - don't like data monopolies.
+First, we don't like data monopolies.
 Big tech companies harvest our data on a massive scale, for their own interests.
 They are the new feudal lords, exploiting all our information.
 To surveil, predict and automate are [their new aspirations](https://www.vox.com/2019/3/27/18220373/google-facebook-big-tech).

 Surveillance machines like *Alexa* and *Google Assistant* have now entered into our homes.
 They [listen very carefully](https://www.bloomberg.com/news/articles/2019-04-10/is-anyone-listening-to-you-on-alexa-a-global-team-reviews-audio) to what we say, and they watch very closely what we do.

+Mobile devices travel with us everywhere we go, extracting and sharing data about our every move.
+Publicly and privately, we are being watched.

 ## Things happening behind our backs

 It’s not just the data we knowingly generate - such as photos or posts on social media - that gets harvested.
-It’s also data we indirectly generate: our location history, browsing activity, what devices we use and lots more information that has been derived, inferred or predicted from other sources.
+It’s also the data we indirectly generate: our location history, browsing activity, what devices we use and lots more information that has been derived, inferred or predicted from other sources.
 For example, from my browsing patterns, companies can predict my gender, income, number of children, my shopping habits, interests, and insights about my social life.
-While in Europe, the GDPR allows me to get access to all the data that online tracking companies collect, in most other places, [I can’t](https://privacyinternational.org/feature/2433/i-asked-online-tracking-company-all-my-data-and-heres-what-i-found).
+While in many countries data protection laws allow me to get access to all the data that online tracking companies collect, in most other places, [I can’t](https://privacyinternational.org/feature/2433/i-asked-online-tracking-company-all-my-data-and-heres-what-i-found).
+But things are not that easy.
+Even in the places where I can access data about me, first I need to know which company is collecting data.
+It's not a surprize that often times I am left unaware of the pervasive tracking.
+If I do find out, asking the company for access to data, is not a trivial task.
+It might be full of obstacles and difficulties - some intentional, some because of badly designed processes.

 > We want human centric technology and we want transparency and respect.

-## Restrictions on free expression
+## Restrictions on freedom of expression

-Internet platforms limit our freedoms on an unprecedented scale.
+Internet platforms limit our freedoms at an unprecedented scale.
 They monitor and decide what content is allowed on their apps and websites.
 They serve as the Internet police, building algorithms that decide what content is legal and what isn’t.
-What’s worse, in Europe, the power for platforms to censor even more is now enshrined into law.
-[A new copyright law](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2019.130.01.0092.01.ENG) was adopted in March 2019 that gives platforms the power to surveil, censor and dictate how individual users express and communicate with each other.
+What’s worse, in Europe, the power of platforms to restrict our freedoms is now enshrined into law.
+[A new copyright law](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2019.130.01.0092.01.ENG) was adopted in March 2019 that forces on platforms the power to surveil, censor and dictate how we express and communicate with each other online.

 ## "Free" services
-We don't believe in free services anymore - we know our data is exploited.
+We don't believe in "free" services anymore - we know our data is being exploited.
 Abusive data practices are used to track, target and influence our behaviour and opinions.
-In 2018, Cambridge Analytica showed us how this practice can undermine democratic processes and weaken democracies.
+In 2018, Cambridge Analytica showed us how this practice risks undermining democratic processes and weakening democracies.

+This is not to say that the solution to "free" services is paying for privacy enhanced products.
+Payment should not be the criteria for privacy.
+And ata exploitation should not be the pretext for companies offering "free" services.

 > We want control, choice and freedom.

 How?
 Here’s where our journey begins.
 Below are four possible future scenarios.
-They’re presented through the eyes of Amtis, a fictional AI avatar representing an everyday internet user.
+They’re presented through the eyes of Amtis, a fictional avatar representing an everyday internet user.

 Amtis traveled forward in time and found four different futures: one where data is treated like property and data markets are created; one where people are paid for data as labour; one where data is stored in nationalized funds; and one where users have clear rights concerning their data.